Children Entering the United States Unaccompanied: Section 3

 - Lab test results or radiograph readings.

-Also upon release, unaccompanied alien children who have been hospitalized for any medical or mental health issues must receive copies of their relevant health records, including hospitalization admission note and discharge summary.9
+Also upon release, UC who have been hospitalized for any medical or mental health issues must receive copies of their relevant health records, including hospitalization admission note and discharge summary.9

 Unaccompanied alien children who have serious physical or mental health issues or have had exposure to a communicable disease may not be transferred or moved until they have been medically cleared by a physician or ORR is consulted.
 Pregnant unaccompanied alien children should be medically cleared for travel by plane if required by the air carrier (generally, after 36 weeks of pregnancy) or if they delivered within the past 7 days.
 Children with medical needs must have follow-up services or other arrangements in place prior to their discharge.